 Big Fish Games is a huge name in the iOS app developer space.
 They make all sorts of apps, but many of them take the form of a room escape or point and click game that, while not as challenging as games like The Room, can still offer similar puzzles and entertainment on a rainy day.

 Most Big Fish Games have free versions available to try, which will let you play a level or two before asking for cash to unlock the in-app purchase full game.
-We haven't played all of the Big Fish Games apps (there are far too many) but among those we've played and would recommend are Haunted Manor: Lord of Mirrors and Death at Fairing Point.
+We haven't played all of the Big Fish Games apps (there are far too many) but among those we've played and would recommend are Mystery Case Files: Ravenhearts Unlocked and Grim Tales: The Heir.